mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-06-college-on-hill.md

 excerpt: I chased the Tower’s Ring so I could finally force open the College on the Hill, only to realize that the load would break my body and the life behind that door would break my soul.
 ---

+Read the companion story: [The Ring and The Shadow](../ring-and-shadow/)

+---

 There was once a student who arrived at community college burned out and cracked.

 In high school he had done everything: all the rigor, all the expectations, all the masking.
 His autistic nervous system survived on fumes.
 He graduated with trophies and fractures no one saw.